Skip to content

 text

-This step-by-step compilation pattern is very useful.
-When we modify math_ops.c but don't touch the header file or main.c, we only need to recompile math_ops.c and relink—build tools like Make and CMake essentially automate this process.
+This step-by-step compilation mode is very useful.
+When you modify math_ops.c but haven't touched the header or main.c, you only need to recompile math_ops.c and link—build tools like Make or CMake essentially automate this process.

 C++ retains the same separate compilation model but adds more complex mechanisms.
-Header files remain the primary modularization手段 in C++ (until the arrival of C++20 Modules), but C++ templates introduce a new problem—template code usually must be placed in header files because the compiler needs to see the complete definition to perform template instantiation.
-Understanding the compilation model is important precisely because template instantiation happens at the compilation stage, and the linker only sees the already-instantiated symbols.
+Header files remain C++'s primary modularization tool (until C++20 Modules arrived), but C++ templates introduce a new issue—template code usually must be placed in header files because the compiler needs to see the complete definition to instantiate.
+Understanding the compilation model is important because template instantiation happens at the compilation stage, and the linker only sees the already instantiated symbols.

-C++ recommends using header files without the .h suffix (such as <cstdio> instead of <stdio.h>), which place C library functions into the std namespace. iostream provides type-safe I/O, but printf is generally faster in terms of performance—because it lacks the locale, virtual function calls, and formatting object construction overhead of iostream.
-In performance-sensitive embedded scenarios, C-style printf/scanf remains the better choice.
+C++ recommends using header names without the .h suffix (such as <cstdio> rather than <stdio.h>), which place C library functions into the std namespace.
+C++ iostreams provide type-safe I/O, but performance-wise printf is usually faster—because it lacks the overhead of locale, virtual function calls, and formatting object construction found in iostream.
+In performance-sensitive embedded scenarios, C-style printf/scanf remain the better choice.

-The one definition rule (ODR) is the core rule of the C++ linking model: an entity can have only one definition across the entire program.
-Violating the ODR also causes problems in C, but C++ templates, inline functions, and inline variables make this issue even more prominent—we will discuss this in detail in later C++ chapters.
+The ODR (One Definition Rule) is the core rule of the C++ linking model: an entity can have only one definition throughout the program.
+Violating ODR causes problems in C as well, but C++ templates, inline functions, and inline variables make this issue more prominent—we will discuss this in detail in later C++ chapters.

 Common Compilation Errors Quick Reference